mocks-server/website/docs/plugins-developing-plugins.md

 ## Plugins lifecycle

-Plugins should contain __four main methods__, which will receive the instance of `mocksServer` and a second argument with __extra methods explicitly created for each different plugin__.
+Plugins should contain __four main methods__, which will receive an argument containing the instance of `mocksServer` and some __extra methods explicitly created for each different plugin__.
 Please read the [API chapter](api-mocks-server-api.md) to know how to use `mocksServer`.

-#### `register(mocksServer, pluginMethods)`
+#### `register(pluginApi)`

 This method will be called for registering the plugin during the Mocks Server initialization, before `options` have been initialized.

-Here you should register your own custom `options` using the `mocksServer.addSetting` method, register your own custom express routers using the `mocksServer.addRouter` method, add custom Route Handlers using `mocksServer.addRoutesHandler`, etc.
+Here you should register your own custom `options` using the `core.config` object, register your own custom express routers using the `core.addRouter` method, add custom Route Handlers using `core.addRoutesHandler`, etc.

-You should never use here the `mocksServer.settings` method, are they are not still ready in this phase, which was designed with the intention of letting the plugins to add their own settings.
+You should never access here to configuration values, because it is not still ready in this phase, which was designed with the intention of letting the plugins to add their own options.

 > If you define your plugin as a Class, the `constructor` will be equivalent to defining a `register` method.
 If you define your plugin as a function, it will be called during the plugins registration, so you could also omit the `register` method.

-#### `init(mocksServer, pluginMethods)`
+#### `init(pluginApi)`

 This method will be called when Mocks Server settings are ready.
-Here you can already use the `mocksServer.settings` to get the user options, and act in consequence.
-Here you should also add your listeners to the `mocksServer` events, such as `mocksServer.onChangeSettings`, `mocksServer.onChangeMocks`, etc.
+Here you can already use the `core.config` object to get the user options, and act in consequence.
+Here you should also add your listeners to the `core` events, such as `core.onChangeMocks`, etc.

-#### `start(mocksServer, pluginMethods)`
+#### `start(pluginApi)`

 When this method is called, Mocks Server is already started and listening to requests, and the files watcher is observing for changes too.
 Here you should start the plugin processes in case there are.

-#### `stop(mocksServer, pluginMethods)`
+#### `stop(pluginApi)`

-This method will be called when the Mocks Server stop method is called.
+This method will be called when the Mocks Server `stop` method is called.
 Here you should stop all the plugin processes.

-:::note
+:::warning
-Plugins should also contain a `displayName` property or getter, which will be used by Mocks Server for debugging and information purposes.
+Plugins must also contain an `id` property, which will be used by Mocks Server for providing to them a namespaced configuration API and for information purposes.
+In the case of plugins defined as classes, it must be an static property.
+It is recommended to use `camelCase` when defining the plugin id.
 :::

-## Plugin methods
+## Plugins API

-Apart of the `mocksServer` instance containing all methods and getters described in the [API chapter](api-mocks-server-api.md), plugins will receive methods explicitly created for each plugin instance as a second argument.
+Apart of the `core` instance containing all methods and getters described in the [API chapter](api-mocks-server-api.md), plugins will receive methods explicitly created for each plugin instance.
 This object contains next methods:

+* __`core`__: The Mocks Server core instance.
+Read the [API chapter](api-mocks-server-api.md) for further information.
 * __`loadMocks(mocks)`__: Load `mocks` definitions.
 Each time this method is called, __all previously loaded mocks will be replaced by the new ones, but only those added by this plugin__.
 Mocks loaded by the core or by other plugins will remain.
   * __mocks__ _(Array)_: Array containing mocks defined as described in the [`mocks`](get-started-mocks.md) chapter.
 * __`loadRoutes(routes)`__: Load `routes` definitions.
 Each time this method is called, __all previously loaded routes will be replaced by the new ones, but only those added by this plugin__.
 Routes loaded by the core or by other plugins will remain.